Your Mediation Questions Answered

 I don’t represent you or the other party.
 I represent the agreement you haven’t reached yet.

-However, online work always has the issues of connection quality and lacks the personal impact of being in the same space.
+However, online work always suffers from the issues of connection quality and also lacks the personal impact of being in the same space.

 It’s up to you, I prefer face to face, but I’m pragmatic.